Where the Land of the Bible Meets Modern Archaeology

 Classifying pottery finds during fieldwork

-Since the Ancient Israel MA involves a lot of lab work and active participation in research projects, graduates are well-equipped to apply for PhD tracks in prestigious universities outside of Israel.
+Because the program involves a lot of archaeological lab work and active participation in research projects, graduates are well-equipped to apply for PhD tracks in prestigious universities outside of Israel.
 One of Prof Segri’s students, for example, is now working on his PhD at UC Berkeley after successfully completing his MA at TAU and publishing several articles in reputable peer-reviewed journals, including the American Journal of Archaeology.

 Another career track is to join state archaeology authorities.
 Many countries now have bodies like the IAA, the Israel Antiquities Authority, which provide plenty of job opportunities.